-Conservation leads the way at Banyan Tree resorts
+Conservation leads the way at Banyan Tree resorts, Green Hotelier

-Banyan Tree have hired a Group Director of Conservation to communicate sustainability and get guests and staff involved in making a difference.
-From resort based initiatives to group wide strategies, Banyan Tree are continuing their commitment to the environment by investing in marine conservation throughout their 30 hotels and resorts.
-Article published on Green Hotelier July 2015
+Banyan Tree has hired a Group Director of Conservation to communicate sustainability and get guests and staff involved in making a difference.
+From resort based initiatives to group wide strategies, Banyan Tree is continuing their commitment to the environment by investing in marine conservation throughout their 30 hotels and resorts.

 In April the Banyan Tree owned resort, Angsana Ihuru in the Maldives held a 24 hour dive event, to showcase the beauty of the Indian Ocean on the 15th anniversary of when the ‘Rannamaari’ wreck was sunk off the resort’s house reef and to highlight the importance of protecting coral and marine life.
 The event also coincided with the 20th anniversary of the Banyan Tree Group.
 Guests got involved planting coral in the immaculately preserved house reef, the Marine Lab team from neighbouring Banyan Tree Vabbinafaru ran a couple of talks on the importance of coral conservation and staff and guests alike rallied behind divers’ efforts to keep teams under the sea for an impressive 24 hours.